jetbalsa/CTPC-SimPLC/README.md

 See things under PLCS for the on-network PLCs

-and PLC-HONEY is the debug server on port 8080
+See PLC-HONEY is the debug server on port 8080

+See Supervisor for something that talks to the PLCs and manages the dam

 ## Socatting to a PLC service
 `socat file:plccommand.txt tcp:localhost:502`